 Trinity Colonial Legacies

-The Trinity Colonial Legacies project is directed by Dr Ciaran O’Neill and Dr Patrick Walsh.
-All enquiries about the project may be directed to the co-investigators at Ciaran.email@example.com and firstname.lastname@example.org
+All enquiries about the project can be directed to either of the Co-Principal Investigators at Ciaran.email@example.com or firstname.lastname@example.org